-I should add that this and the rest of the ms. was read by Robert Brenner and the late Roy Porter.
+I should add that this and the rest of the ms. was read by Robert Brenner, Frederick Crews(this section only), and the late Roy Porter.
 I was encouraged by their responses to press on.

 [From my manuscript:]

 [Hitler, Feb.
 3-4, 1942; Hitler identifies with heretics; Jews have instigated the “collective madness” of witch hunts carried out by organized Christianity:] A Jew was discovered to whom it occurred that if one presented abstruse ideas to non-Jews, the more abstruse these ideas were, the more the non-Jews would rack their brains to try to understand them.
 The fact of having their attention fixed on what does not exist must make them blind to what exists.
 An excellent calculation on the Jew’s part.
 So the Jew smacks his thighs to see how his diabolic strategem has succeeded.
 He bears in mind that if his victims suddenly became aware of these things, all Jews would be exterminated.
 But, this time, the Jews will disappear from Europe.
 The world will breathe freely and recover its sense of joy, when this weight is no longer crushing its shoulders (288).

 [Hitler, June 13, 1943:] I cannot make up my mind to buy a picture by a French painter, because I am not sure of the dividing line between what I understand and what I do not understand.
 I have the same feeling when I look at paintings by Corinth and Trübner–to mention only two of our German artists.
 These men started by painting pictures of great merit, and then, urged on by pride, they started to produce the most startling and extraordinary works.
 [THE SWITCH] In literature the Jew has already blazed the same pernicious trail, and artists like Corinth and Trübner have followed them.
 The result is the frightful daubs with which they now inflict us (703-704).